Tumen River: Illegal crossings

 The Tumen has been crossed for years by North Korean refugees defecting across the Chinese border.
-Most refugees from North Korea during the 1990s famine crossed over the Tumen River, and most recent refugees have also used it, as it is far easier than crossing the Amnok.

-The river is considered the preferred way to cross into China because, unlike the swift, deep and broad Amnok River which runs along most of the border between the two countries, the Tumen is shallow and narrow.
+Most refugees from North Korea during the 1990s famine crossed it, and most recent refugees have also used it, as it is far easier than crossing the Amnok River.
+The Tumen is the preferred crossing because, unlike the swift, deep and broad Amnok River that runs along most of the border between the two countries, the Tumen is shallow and narrow.
 In some areas it can be crossed on foot, or by short swims.
-It also freezes in winter allowing dry crossings.

-Defectors who wish to cross the Tumen often ignore its pollutants and dangerous border patrol, and spend weeks if not months or years waiting for the perfect opportunity to cross.
+It freezes in winter, allowing dry crossings.
+Defectors wishing to cross the Tumen often ignore its pollutants and dangerous border patrol, and spend weeks if not months or years waiting for the perfect opportunity to cross.
 "Long, desolate stretches of the Chinese-North Korean border are not patrolled at all", according to a New York Times article.

 Refugees rarely cross the Tumen into Russia.
 This is because Russia's short stretch of the river is far better patrolled than China's stretch.
-In addition, the rewards for doing so aren't as high since the ethnic Korean community in Russia is far smaller to receive sufficient support from, as opposed to China, which has a larger Korean population.
+In addition, the rewards for doing so are not as high since the ethnic Korean community in Russia is far smaller to receive sufficient support from, as opposed to China, which has a larger Korean population.
+Lastly, North Korean authorities have been known to infiltrate Russia looking for defectors and those who collaborate to assist them; the 1996 murder of Choe Deok-geun in the border city of Vladivostok prompted South Korean authorities to be very reluctant to provide defectors with any assistance.

 The Tumen is also crossed illegally by soldiers and others seeking food and money.
 Some Chinese villagers have left the border area because of the attacks.

 The history of conflict in the area (examples include incidents during the Battle of Lake Khasan) was alluded to in singer Kim Jeong-gu's song 'Tearful Tumen River (눈물 젖은 두만강)', which became an ode to families separated by such tragedies and by defections during the Korean War.
 The humanitarian crisis along the Tumen River was dramatized in the 2010 feature-length film Dooman River.